Single Unit Mobility

 This is the case for Single Unit Mobility Type.

-This is the case for a device having only one point of surface contact using a single wheel or ball.
+This is the case for a device possessing only one point of surface contact using a single wheel or ball.

 This design needs additional motivation forces to operate and move.